 - The demon Crowley in Good Omens runs into a burning bookshop with what everyone else perceives is an intention to rescue the (similarly immortal) angel Aziraphale; but what Crowley is really after, and rescues, is the extremely vital sole remaining edition of The Nice And Accurate Prophecies of Agnes Nutter, Wyttche.

-- The Dresden Files: How Harry breaks his back in Changes.
+- Harry does this in Changes and gets his back broken because of an exploding gas grill.
 He does have a severe case of Chronic Hero Syndrome after all.

 - Circle of Magic: Daja and Frostpine do this in Cold Fire.
 Of course they are Smith Mages so it's slightly less dangerous for them to do it as they have magical resistance to fire.